Menifee, California: City government

 On May 19, 2018, Mayor Winter unexpectedly died in office, due to an apparent heart attack.
 Councilwoman Lesa Sobek took up mayoral responsibilities as mayor pro tempore following Winter's death.
 After 60 days, Bill Zimmerman was elected Mayor of Menifee in a 3-1 decision by the city council, on July 18, 2018.
 In November 2020, Zimmerman was re-elected to serve a four-year term as Mayor.

 In November 2024, Ricky Estrada was elected mayor; and was sworn in on December 17.
-In August 2025, Estrada (a member of the U.S. Air Force Reserve) was called into a 6 month deployment; Mayoral Pro Tem Bob Karwin has temporarily assumed mayoral duties from October 2025 to spring 2026 in his absence.
+In August 2025, Estrada (a member of the U.S. Air Force Reserve) was called into a 6 month deployment; Mayoral Pro Tem Bob Karwin temporarily assumed mayoral duties in Estrada's absence, beginning October 2025.
 According to Menifee 24/7, Estrada's deployment represents only the fourth time in U.S. history where an active mayor was deployed during their term; the three previous cases involved Pete Buttigieg, Brent R. Taylor (KIA), and Jacob R. Day.
+In April 2026, Estrada returned to Menifee from his deployment, and resumed his duties as mayor.

+Local policies

+As of 2026, the city holds its annual Independence Day celebrations on the Saturday before July 4th.
+This practice has been in place for over 30 years, as a cost-cutting measure.

+Voter registrations

+As of February 2025, Menifee has 74,782 registered voters.
+Among these, Republicans hold the plurality of registrations.